-From early 2021, access to our Waste Transfer Station will change.
+From Saturday 6 February 2021, access to our Waste Transfer Station will change.
 This is to allow for work on the new Ranford Road train station.

-Access off Ranford Road will be closed to the public from early 2021 until late 2021.
+Access off Ranford Road will be closed to the public until late 2021.
 The new entrance point will be from Wilfred Road and along Livingston Drive.
-When confirmed, we will communicate the starting date for the access changes across our channels and to our regular users.

 We will remain open throughout the work period.
 Our opening hours are from 8am to 4.30pm, seven days a week (excluding Christmas Day, New Year’s Day and Good Friday).
 For more information on the Waste Transfer Station click here.

 Inner Armadale Line Level Crossing Removal

 The Inner Armadale Line Level Crossing Removal Project